-With the downturn of the building sector, we have been called upon more to provide a cleaning and abrasive blasting service to industry.
+With the regular downturns of the building sector, we have been called upon more to provide a cleaning and abrasive blasting service to industry.
 A data sheet on our industrial cleaning services is available data sheet on industrial surface preparation.

 Preparation and Painting

-We specialise in using a low pressure sand jetting system, obviously sometimes traditional sand/bead blasting is more appropriate for metal cleaning.
+We specialise in using a low pressure sand jetting system, obviously sometimes traditional sandblasting or bead blasting is more appropriate for metal cleaning.
 Equally pressure washing may sometimes suffice.
 We also offer priming of cleaned metals using Zinga or other primers (and currently we are very positive towards the moisture curing urethane products of Trident coatings)

 The damp nature of our standard blast captures dirt and abrasive, preventing the health and safety risks associated with dry blasting.
 It also acts as a coolant, and therefore can clean thin metals, such as motor vehicle shells, without heating the surface causing distortion.

 A further advantage of the system we use is that it also uses far less abrasive than traditional techniques, making expensive abrasives, such as garnet, cost effective, and more significantly reducing waste.
 Abrasive does not need to be recycled, preventing cross contamination between jobs, and apart from in specialist cases, is not a major part of the running costs.

 We have a blasting bay at our Beverley premises, enabling us to undertake some work in house, and under cover.
 (Please note that as we do most of our work away on site, so please 'phone before arriving at our office with something to clean.)

 Large storage tanks blasted and primed using Zinga in August 2008 - a simple tarpaulin minimised the debris field from the damp blast system - dry blasting would have spread debris all over the site.

 Zinga cold galvanising was at this stage our standard treatment of blasted steel.

 Moisture Curing Urethanes